Gersondelacruzdeveloper/Milestone-Project2/README.md

 <br>

 ### Manual Testing
-The website has been tested in the following browsers:
+The game has been tested in the following browsers:
 - Chrome Version 85.0.4183.121
 - Samsung Internet Version 12.0.1.47
 - Microsoft Edge Version 85.0.564.63
 - Opera 70
 - Mozilla Firefox 81.0.1

-The website works and functions as expected on Samsung Internet, Google Chrome, Microsoft Edge, Opera and Firefox.
+The game works and functions as expected on Samsung Internet, Google Chrome, Microsoft Edge, Opera and Firefox.
 <br>

 ### Responsiveness
-The website was tested for responsive design using [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
+The game was tested for responsive design using [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
 It was tested, and found to respond appropriately with regard to each of the following:

 **Mobile devices:**